 Course Number: 9507 Time: 9 – 11:15 a.m.
 T Location: ONLINE Instructor: Manseau F J Designed for beginning watercolorists.
 A techniques and methods class concentrating on the “how” of the medium: washes, brush strokes, color, value and composition.

 Course Number: 9508 Time: 11:30 a.m. – 1:45 p.m.
 T Location: ONLINE Instructor: Manseau F J Intermediate watercolor.
 Review basics and further develop techniques toward a more personal creative result.
 Designed for students with some experience.

 ART E24, Calligraphy II

 This course expands older adults’ knowledge of calligraphy and everyday calligraphic forms to use for personal growth, self expression, or for family and volunteer projects.
 Older adult students learn the tools and equipment needed to write the calligraphy alphabet, as well as fundamental calligraphy techniques, lettering styles, and display methods.

 Course Number: 9509 Time: 9:30 – 11:20 a.m.
 F Location: ONLINE Instructor: Martorello J M Learn a variety of calligraphic hands.
 Enhance your project with grace and style.
 Beginners are welcome.

 ART E30, Watercolor Studio

 This course allows older adults who have never used watercolors to acquire a strong foundation in watercolor techniques, and provides those students with some watercolor experience with a strongly supportive peer group in which to paint.
 Older adult students learn watercolor techniques and methods, as well as washes, textures, color, value, and composition.

-Course Number: 9515 Time: 12 - 2:50 p.m.
-W Location: DE Instructor: Tirr C A Studio watercolor covering the basics with a focus on strong composition and an understanding of the medium.
+Course Number: 9511 Time: 12 – 2:50 p.m.
+W Location: ONLINE Instructor: Tirr C A Studio watercolor covering the basics with a focus on strong composition and an understanding of the medium.